WDNC

-WDNC (620 AM) is a sports radio station licensed to Durham, North Carolina but based in Raleigh, North Carolina.
-Owned and operated by Capitol Broadcasting Company as part of a cluster with NBC affiliate WRAL-TV, Fox affiliate WRAZ, and sister radio stations WCLY, WCMC-FM and WRAL, the station's studios are in Raleigh, and the transmitter site is in Durham.
+WDNC (620 AM) is a sports radio station licensed to Durham, North Carolina, but based in Raleigh, North Carolina.
+Owned and operated by Capitol Broadcasting Company as part of a cluster with NBC affiliate WRAL-TV, Fox affiliate WRAZ, and sister radio stations WCMC-FM and WRAL, the station's studios are in Raleigh, and the transmitter site is in Durham.
 WDNC is branded as The Buzz and is affiliated with ESPN Radio.
 In addition, WDNC is the flagship station for the Duke Blue Devils and is the local affiliate of the Charlotte Hornets.